 Saturday June 6: Apennine Hill Towns

 The Apennines are a natural barrier to political ambition in Italy: the few passes through them are easily guarded and control of them was central to reaching Rome.
 Today we explore the region’s history, art and gastronomy, visiting Vigoleno and Castell’Arquato – two exceptionally well-preserved fortified hamlets with beautiful Romanesque churches and views across the countryside.
-After lunch at an excellent country restaurant, we continue to Chiaravalle della Colomba, a 12th century Cistercian monastery-come-hospice, and Fidenza whose beautiful cathedral is adorned with sculptures by Antelami, widely regarded as the Michelangelo of the Middle Ages.
+After lunch at an excellent country restaurant, we continue to Fontanellato castle, famous for its frescoes by Parmigianino.
+The evening is at leisure.
 Overnight Salsomaggiore (B, L)

 Sunday June 7: Magnani-Rocca Foundation

 This morning we step into contemporary Italy with a visit to the villa of the Magnani Rocca Foundation, to visit its wonderful art collection, including masterpieces by Monet, Titian and Durer and an excellent collection of modern Italian artists, including de Chirico, Morandi and Fontana.
 After lunch at a country restaurant, we visit Torrechiara, a magnificent castle complex with frescos by Cesare Baglione.
 We then cross the Apennines into Tuscany.
-After checking into our hotel, there is the option of travelling the short distance to Lucca, to witness the annual procession of the Sacro Volto, a crucifix that has been in Lucca since 742 CE and was believed to have been sculpted by Nicodemus, one of the men who buried Christ.
+After checking in to our hotel, the evening is at leisure.
+Your tour leader will be happy to suggest restaurants.
 Overnight Pisa (B, L)

 Monday June 8: Pisa